waseemingly/tp/docs/UserGuide.md

 **Optional Fields:**
-  1. `PROJECT_NAME` - if prefix pr/ is missing in the command, the added developer will not be assigned to any projects
+  1. `PROJECT_NAME` - if prefix pr/ is missing in the command, the added developer will not be assigned to any projects.

-  2. `DATE_JOINED`  - if prefix d/ is missing in the command, the added developer's date joined field will automatically reflect today's date
+  2. `DATE_JOINED`  - if prefix d/ is missing in the command, the added developer's date joined field will automatically reflect today's date.